 Q: Are we permitted to vary the original weightings under mini-competitions?

-Depending on the nature of the agreement, an increasing number of frameworks open to LUPC Members include specific instructions stating the method and degree to which participating institutions are permitted to vary the weightings of the original award criteria.
-If in doubt, please do contact the relevant LUPC Contracts Manager for advice.
+Depending on the nature of the agreement, an increasing number of frameworks open to LUPC members include specific instructions stating the method and degree to which participating institutions are permitted to vary the weightings of the original award criteria.
+If in doubt, please do contact the relevant LUPC Category Manager for advice.

 Q: Can we appoint more than one supplier?